Visit us at:

-The Modulating RetroReflector (MRR) system has been demonstrated to provide continuous asymmetric free space optical communication at a 180 kHz data rate.
-The MRR subcomponent is housed in a compact, easy-to-integrate package geared for laboratory technology demonstration, shown above.
+The Modulating RetroReflector (MRR) system has been demonstrated to provide continuous asymmetric free space optical communication at data rates up to 200 kbps* using a binary modulation scheme.
+The MRR subcomponent is housed in a compact, easy-to-integrate package geared for laboratory technology demonstration.
 This technology can be used out of the box or integrated into a complete setup through the use of standard optical components.
 The MRR can be paired with the MB-200 Driver to enable immediate testing of an optical protocol using a standard TTL input.
 See below for complete device specifications.

-Low Power MEMS Modulating RetroReflector for Free Space Optical Communication.
+Low Power Modulating RetroReflector (MRR) for Free Space Optical Communication

-When mounted as one facet of a hollow corner cube retroreflector, the Boston Micromachines MEMS Optical Modulator is capable of passively returning light from an interrogating laser source while simultaneously modulating its intensity for asymmetric communication.
-In its unpowered state the device acts as a typical retroreflector, returning a high percentage of light to the source, while, in its powered state, most of this light is now scattered.
+When mounted as one facet of a hollow corner cube retroreflector, the Boston Micromachines Broadband Optical Modulator is capable of passively returning light from an interrogating laser source and modulating its intensity for asymmetric communication.
+In its unpowered state the MRR acts as a typical retroreflector, returning a high percentage of light to the source.
+In its powered state, most of this light is scattered.